- Easier for citizens and businesses to do their paperwork online

 The “once only” principle aims to ensure that citizens and businesses are asked to submit information only once to a public administration, which can then be re-used in other procedures, upon the user’s request.
 The single digital gateway regulation includes provisions to make sure that this principle is implemented in line with the new data protection rules.

-The draft regulation still needs to be voted by the full Parliament in an upcoming plenary session (September) and formally approved by the EU Council of Ministers.
+The draft regulation now needs to be formally approved by the EU Council of Ministers.
 In order to give national, regional and local administrations time to adapt, the target date for placing all relevant procedures online will be five years after the entry into force of the regulation.
 However, many procedures are already available online now or will be available before that date.

 The single digital gateway proposal is part of the “compliance package”, aimed at enhancing the practical functioning of the EU single market.
 It builds on several existing schemes, which cover only a few fields, are not always interconnected, suffer from not being well known and are therefore underused.